Saeed-Engr/Navttc-AI/README.md

 # Navttc-AI
-In this repository, AL(ML &amp; DL ) Materials 2025.
+In this repository, Navttc AI (ML &amp; DL ) Materials 2025.
 # References with Links:

 # Course Outline